kiomarssharifi/kiomarssharifi.github.io/content/publication/5-scz-fmri-2023 copy/index.md

 ---
-title: 'Investigating neurocognitive effects of prefrontal stimulation on cognitive deficits in SCZ: a protocol for a randomized sham-controlled tDCS-fMRI study'
+title: 'Investigating neurocognitive effects of prefrontal stimulation on cognitive deficits in SCZ: a protocol for a randomized sham controlled tDCS-fMRI study'
 authors:
   - AH Hallajian
   - '<u>**K Sharifi**</u>'